-Links to collection and packaging guides are on the DLS website.
+Links to collection and packaging guides are on the DLS website (listed below).
 These instruction guides include helpful colored graphics and contain crucial information on acceptable specimen types, storage, packaging, and shipment.
-These guides help to ensure the integrity and optimal conditions of specimens are preserved so they arrive to the DLS in an acceptable state for testing to produce to produce accurate, reliable, and valid results.
+These guides help to ensure the integrity and optimal conditions of specimens are preserved so they arrive to the DLS in an acceptable state for testing to produce accurate, reliable, and valid results.
 It is important to note that many specimens collected are time sensitive and it is essential that they arrive for testing in a timely manner.

-Collection and Packaging

-- COVID-19 Bulk Collection and Packaging 🗔
+Collection and Packaging Instructions

-- Multishipper Instructions 🔝
+- Multishipper Instructions

-- Enteric Collection and Packaging
+- Enteric and Norovirus Collection and Packaging Guidelines

-Guidelines Content

 - Food Collection

 - Method for Sputum Collection

-- Multishipper with Cold Pack Blood Description
+- Multishipper with Cold Pack Blood

-- Multishipper with Cold Pack Hepatitis A Description
+- Multishipper with Cold Pack Hepatitis A

-- Multishipper with Cold Pack Hepatitis C 🕞
+- Multishipper with Cold Pack Hepatitis C

-- Multishipper with Cold Pack Virus-Swab Discussion
+- Multishipper with Cold Pack Virus-Swab

-- Newborn Screening Collection Difference
+- Newborn Screening Collection

-- Norovirus Collection and Packaging Discussion

-- Rabies Packaging .
+- Rabies Packaging

 - Water Collection